cloudwithj/orders-api/README.md

-# orders-api
+# Orders API

-**orders-api** is a repository being part of the cloud-microservices-aws
+This repository is part of the [cloud-microservices-aws](https://github.com/cloudwithj/cloud-microservices-aws) project.
+You can either clone the entire project with all microservices or clone only this repository.

 ## How to Use